 - Union College Sexual Misconduct Policy prohibits all forms of sexual or gender-based discrimination, harassment, and misconduct, including sexual assault, non-consensual sexual contact, intimate partner violence, sexual exploitation, and stalking.
-The Sexual Misconduct Policy also prohibits retaliation against a person who reports, complains about, or who otherwise participates in good faith in, any matter related to this Policy.
+The Title IX Policy also prohibits retaliation against a person who reports, complains about, or who otherwise participates in good faith in, any matter related to this Policy.

 - Student-athletes are required to meet all Union College academic requirements as well as the eligibility rules of the NCAA and applicable conference (Liberty League or ECACH).